Kinrany/project/docs/roadmap.md

 Extract more game-specific code

-1. "Game started" event handler
+- "Game started" event handler
-2. "Player left" event handler
+- "Player left" event handler
-3. Separate player input from events
+- Separate player input from events
+- Make it possible for an event to schedule another event

 ### After 1.0